Breast Reduction Surgery in Medicine Hat, Alberta

 Your Initial Consultation

 At the time of your initial consultation you will meet with Dr. Brooks to discuss your breast reduction goals in detail.
 The surgical steps of your breast reduction procedure will be explained, your reduction options will be presented, and all of your questions will be answered.
+You can view a video of a consultation with Dr. Brooks HERE.

 If you are still working towards meeting your weight loss goals please keep in mind from the time of your consultation you have one year to book your surgery, or you need to do another consultation and get a new referral letter.
 Dr. Brooks will see patients for consultations if their BMI (body mass index) is under 32, but he will not do the breast reduction surgery until their BMI is under 30.